Patient education: Breastfeeding guide (Beyond the Basics)

 Most national and international groups recommend exclusive breastfeeding without the use of infant formula or other foods or liquids for the first six months, and partial breastfeeding for at least 12 months.
-Despite the overwhelming evidence in favor of breastfeeding, in the United States, only about 70 percent of women breastfeed immediately after birth and only about 30 percent of women are still breastfeeding at six months.
-There are many reasons that women choose not to breastfeed, including embarrassment, lack of knowledge about the benefits of breast milk, belief that formula is equal to breast milk, and myths about the "ease" of formula feeding compared to breastfeeding.
+Despite the overwhelming evidence in favor of breastfeeding, in the United States, only about 79 percent of women breastfeed immediately after birth and only about 49 percent of women are still breastfeeding at six months.
+There are many reasons that women choose not to breastfeed, including embarrassment, lack of knowledge about the benefits of breast milk, belief that formula is equal to breast milk, and myths about the "ease" of formula feeding compared with breastfeeding.

 WHEN TO START BREASTFEEDING

-Breastfeeding should begin within the first few hours of delivery, if possible, by allowing the baby to rest or nurse, skin-to-skin, on the mother's chest.
+Breastfeeding should begin within the first few hours of delivery, by allowing the baby to rest or nurse, skin-to-skin, on the mother's chest.
 During this time, most infants are alert and interested in nursing.
 However, there is no evidence that it will be more difficult or impossible to breastfeed if the infant cannot nurse within this time period.

-In the first few days after delivery, the woman produces a small amount of a yellowish milk called colostrum.
+In the first few days after delivery, the woman produces a small amount of thick yellowish milk called colostrum.
 Colostrum is rich in nutrients and provides all the calories a baby needs for the first few days.

 Many women worry that their infant is not getting enough milk immediately after delivery, when only small amounts of colostrum are normally produced.
 Infants are born with an excess of fluid and sugar stores that they are able to use as the woman's milk supply increases.

 It is normal to produce small amounts of milk in the beginning.
-With continued frequent breastfeeding, a larger amount of mature milk will be produced within two or three days.
+With continued frequent breastfeeding, a larger amount of milk will be produced within two or three days.
 Infants normally lose weight during the first few days of life and gradually regain this weight by two weeks after delivery.

 A woman may use one of several positions to hold her infant while breastfeeding.
 There is no one "best" position for every infant and woman; the best position is one that is comfortable for the woman and allows the infant to latch-on, suckle, and swallow easily.
 A woman may have several preferred positions depending upon the baby's size, the baby or mother's medical condition(s), and feeding location (eg, in bed versus in a chair).